mhelvens/latex-pkgloader/README.md

 Prerequisites
 -------------

-To use this package, you need the following packages:
+To use this package you need, apart from packages installed by default, the following package:

 *  `lt3graph`